William W. Jefferis: Life and career

-Jefferis was born in West Chester, Pennsylvania, United, States, on January 12, 1820.
+Jefferis was born in West Chester, Pennsylvania, on January 12, 1820.
 He was the second child and eldest son of seven children born to Horatio Townsend Jefferis and Hannah (Paul) Jefferis.
 His father worked as a teller for the Bank of Chester County, and the family lived on downtown High Street.
 He attended the West Chester Academy under Jonathan Gause.

 Jefferis joined his father's bank as a clerk in 1843.
 He rose through the ranks and eventually worked as cashier (second in charge) at the Bank of Chester County from November 1, 1857, to June 3, 1883, succeeding David and Washington Townsend.
 Notably, he settled the affairs of West Chester's Bank of Brandywine, which opened its doors in 1871 and failed in 1875 due to the Panic of 1873.
 He was serving as a warden of the Episcopalian Church of the Holy Trinity in West Chester as of 1881.

 In 1883, Jefferis retired from the bank after forty years of service and moved to Philadelphia.
 He traveled twice to England and Continental Europe, touring museums and conferring with European naturalists.
 He accepted the position of curator in charge of the William S. Vaux Collection of mineral specimens and archaeological artifacts at the Philadelphia Academy of Natural Sciences, of which he was elected a member in 1882.
 He was elected vice director of the academy's Mineralogical and Geological Section in 1899.
 He retired in 1898 and died in New York City on February 23, 1906, at the age of 86.

 His remains were interred at the Oaklands Cemetery in West Goshen Township, just outside West Chester.
 He was married to Elmira Cherrington (1818–1881) and had four children: Emma Clara, Alonzo Potter, William Alger, and Elsie Louise.